CJ-Jackson/django-mediaembedder/README.markdown

 # django-mediaembedder

 Automatically produce embed code from media sharing site such as YouTube.
+Currently under development.